DeanAyalon/fms-docker/readme.md

 If the version folder does not exist, it can be duplicated from one of the other version folders - But dockerfile may need to be modified to update dependencies.

 ## Installation (prep)
+The base image used for preparing the final FMS image is [deanayalon/fms-prep](https://hub.docker.com/repository/docker/deanayalon/fms-prep).<br>
+It can be built manually using the [dockerfiles](./prep/dockerfiles/) or simply with `docker compose build prep`, using the correct environment variables.

+The fms-prep container maps the port `10443:443`, for private configuration of the server before committing the final image.

+**Installation steps:**
 - Compose: `docker compose up -d prep`
 - [install script](./prep/install.sh) - Executes the filemaker server installation within the container
   > If installing Devin.fm, make sure to choose an admin-console password that does NOT contain ':'
     - Afterwards, user will be prompted and instructed on how to install Devin.fm
+- Configure FileMaker Server using [The admin console](https://localhost:10443/admin-console)
 - [image script](./prep/image.sh) (docker commit)

+### THE FINAL IMAGE IS CONFIDENTIAL!
 **Do NOT upload the final image publicly, as it includes your admin-console credentials!**<br>
-It may also include your Devin API key for staging/production servers using Devin.fm
+It may also include:
+- Devin API key for staging/production servers using Devin.fm
+- SSL/TLS certificate and private key, if set in admin-console during prep stage
+- Database credentials and encryption keys, if set in admin-console during prep stage

+The final image is for private use only!

 ## Post-Installation
 ### Backup